The Cardinality of Sumsets: Different Summands: Proof of Theorem

 We next prove Proposition \ref{Main equal}.
 The rough strategy is as follows.
-We initially apply Theorem \ref{Ruzsa} to find a non-empty subset $\es \neq X_1 \subseteq A$ whose growth under addition with the $B_i$ can be bounded.
+We initially apply Theorem \ref{Ruzsa} to find a non-empty subset $\emptyset \neq X_1 \subseteq A$ whose growth under addition with the $B_i$ can be bounded.
 We are left with bounding

-We would like to iterate and so need to strengthen Theorem \ref{Ruzsa}.
+We would like to iterate this process, which requires a stronger statement than Theorem \ref{Ruzsa}.
 From a technical point of view, this is the heart of the argument.
-It requires a detour in graph-theoretic techniques developed by Pl\"unnecke and Ruzsa and so is left for later sections.
-The key result we employ in the proof of Proposition \ref{Main equal} (labelled as Corollary \ref{Restricted sumsets} in Section \ref{Ruzsa restricted}) is as follows.
+It requires a detour in graph-theoretic techniques developed by Pl\"unnecke and Ruzsa and so is left for Section \ref{Graphs}.
+The key result we employ in the proof of Proposition \ref{Main equal} is as follows.
+It will be proved in a slightly stronger form as Corollary \ref{Restricted sumsets} in p.\pageref{Restricted sumsets}.